Starting July 16, it will be harder than ever for refugees to seek asylum in the United States.

 Now, if they have passed through countries that are racked with poverty and crime—including El Salvador, Honduras, and Guatemala—they are supposed to apply for asylum in those countries rather than continue to a “safe” country, such as the United States.
 The rule does not seem to account for the fact that many of the refugees fleeing to the U.S. are already attempting to escape from hostile conditions in the countries that other refugees would be crossing through.

 On Monday, Mexico stated that it does not plan to honor the new ruling.
 Mexican Foreign Secretary Marcelo Ebrard said the new “third country” rule would effectively shift the burden of processing refugee asylum-seekers from Central America from the U.S. to Mexico.
-Though it has been cooperating with the Trump administration to help stem the increasing flow of migrants to the border, this could cause renewed friction between Mexico and the U.S.
+This could cause renewed friction between Mexico and the U.S.